-Use remote communication technologies such as video/teleconferencing for meetings and training.
+Use remote communication technologies such as video or teleconferencing for meetings and training.

 Hold traditionally indoor activities outdoors, weather permitting.

-Plan for periods of time when the entire workplace or specific services and facilities may need to close due to jurisdictional lockdowns, or because you’ve assessed that the risk of spread is high in that situation or setting.
+Plan for periods of time when the entire workplace or specific services and facilities may need to close due to jurisdictional lockdowns, or due to high community and workplace COVID-19 transmission rates.

 Modify buildings, furniture, and equipment

-Consider modifying indoor spaces to create more room where needed (e.g., remove walls, fold away wall partitions, repurpose less used spaces).
+Consider modifying indoor spaces to create more room for workers to spread out (e.g., remove walls, fold away wall partitions, repurpose unused spaces, etc.).

 Rearrange, remove, or block-off workstations, furniture, sinks, lockers, and equipment.

 In shared spaces for eating where people must remove their masks, make sure the space is well ventilated, and that all tables and seats are spaced as far apart as possible.
 Remove extra seating to discourage overcrowding.
 Limit the maximum number of seats per table.
-If room is available expand the number of indoor and outdoor eating areas.
+Consider expanding the space used for eating (including outdoors, if possible).

-Position seating and workstations so users are not directly facing each other.
+Position seating and workstations so workers are not directly facing each other.

-Install physical barriers such as plexiglass where distancing is difficult to maintain (e.g., at sales counters, along assembly lines, or between seating and equipment that cannot be moved).
+Install physical barriers such as plexiglass where physical distancing is difficult to maintain and workers are interacting with others (e.g., at sales and service counters, screening areas, etc.).

 Prevent people from entering spaces that they do not perform work in or need access to.
 Post signage and secure doors and gates if needed.

-Equip all workstations with everything needed for a task or shift, minimizing the need to interact with others when sharing tools or fetching materials.
+Equip all workstations with everything workers need.
+Minimize the need to interact with others as much as possible.

 If people are sharing congregate housing (e.g., bunkhouses, camps, dorms, etc.) place the beds as far apart as possible.
-Orient the beds “head to toe” to distance the persons faces.
+Avoid orienting beds face-to-face, use head-to-toe orientation instead.
 Avoid using bunk beds.

 Update or create new workplace policies and procedures

-Update all procedures impacted by new physical distancing requirements.
+Update all procedures impacted by physical distancing requirements.

-Make sure that physical distancing measures are discussed in your organization’s COVID-19 communications and training programs.
+Discuss physical distancing measures in COVID-19 communications and training programs.